design-automation-edu/urban-prototyping-2018/adrian/iteration3.md

 ## Work-Live Zone

 Programs include residential units and office blocks.
-High Rise residential towers were placed adjacent to office spine blocks, forming a connecting bridge for the towers.
-Central area is used as a park or recreational space, thereby forming a buffer space for sunlight and views to permeate the block forms.
+High Rise residential towers were placed adjacent to office spine blocks, forming a connecting bridge for the towers (Figure 3c).
+Central courtyard area is used as a park or recreational space, thereby forming a buffer space for sunlight and views to permeate the block forms.
 Improving from Iteration 2, the towers orientation is rotated to reduce East-West facing surfaces, thereby improving solar factor and good window ratio (Figure 3d).

 ![Fig. 3c: Residential Towers and Good Window Results](imgs/3c.jpg)
 <p align="center"> _Figure 3c: Residential Towers and Good Window Results_